Exactly solvable conformal field theories

 Of course, $V_{n,x}$ is just another notation for the diagonal field $V_P$, with $n,x$ the integer and fractional parts of $2\sqrt{p_0q_0}P$:

 The reflection relation $V_P=V_{-P}$ is now $V_{n,x}=V_{-n-1,1-x}$.
 The resulting Runkel--Watts-type CFT has the same spectrum as Liouville theory \eqref{sliou} $ \mathcal{S}^{\text{RWT}_{p_0,q_0}} = \frac12 \left\{ V_P\right\}_{P\in \mathbb{R}}$.
-In contrast to Liouville theory, the momentums cannot be continued to complex values, where the OPE would no longer make sense.
-Notice however that if $x_1\neq x_2$, the OPE does not produce fields with degenerate momentums, i.e. fields of the type $V_{n,0}$.
+In contrast to Liouville theory, the momenta cannot be continued to complex values, where the OPE would no longer make sense.
+Notice however that if $x_1\neq x_2$, the OPE does not produce fields with degenerate momenta, i.e. fields of the type $V_{n,0}$.
 So there is no need to regularize the integral over $x$.
-Alternatively, the OPE may be written in a manifestly reflection-invariant way using the momentums $P_i$ \cite{rs15},
+Alternatively, the OPE may be written in a manifestly reflection-invariant way using the momenta $P_i$ \cite{rs15},

 It turns out that Runkel--Watts-type theories can also be obtained as limits of Liouville theory with $\beta^2\in \mathbb{C}\backslash \mathbb{R}$ \cite{sch03, mce07}.
-The limit of Liouville theory for $\beta^2\to \beta_0^2>0$ generally does not make sense, but it exists if $\beta_0^2$ is rational and the momentums are real.
+The limit of Liouville theory for $\beta^2\to \beta_0^2>0$ generally does not make sense, but it exists if $\beta_0^2$ is rational and the momenta are real.
 In this limit, the condition \eqref{rwtz} emerges from the 3-point structure constants of Liouville theory.